#include <float.h> cause problems in CodeEditor and Assist++

 Priority is low, due to I found this issue in Core.h header.

-#3 Updated by Zbigniew Rebacz over 4 years ago
+#3 Updated by Zbigniew Rebacz about 7 years ago

 - Assignee changed from Zbigniew Rebacz to Miroslav Fidler